paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-006-the-analysis-of-regulatory-functions.md

 Sec.
 6. General Provisions. (a) This order shall be implemented subject to the availability of appropriations and to the extent permitted by law.

 (b) This order is not intended to, and does not, create any right or benefit, substantive or procedural, enforceable at law or in equity by a party against the United States, its agencies, or entities, its officers, employees, or agents, or any other person.

+[Ex.
+Ord.
+14205, which directed amendment of Ex.
+Ord.
+13397, set out above, by substituting “White House Faith Office” for “White House Office of Faith-Based and Community Initiatives” and “Center for Faith” for “Center for Faith-based and Community Initiatives,”wherever appearing, was executed by substituting “White House Faith Office” for “White House Office of Faith-Based and Neighborhood Partnerships” and “Center for Faith” for “Center for Faith-Based and Neighborhood Partnerships” to reflect the probable intent of the President and the intervening amendment by Ex.
+Ord.
+No. 14015.]

 #### Ex.
 Ord.
 No. 13406.
 Protecting the Property Rights of the American People
 Ex.
 Ord.
 No. 13406, June 23, 2006, 71 F.R.
 36973, provided: